Survey Settings Page (Configuring Your Survey)

 Overview

-The Survey Settings page is where you build the core of your survey: the questions respondents will see, the email they'll receive with the survey link, and the on/off toggle that controls whether the survey is live.
+The Survey Settings page is where you build the core of your survey: the questions respondents will see, and the on/off toggle that controls whether the survey is live.
 It's typically the first place you go after creating a new survey.

 Activation

 The Active/Inactive toggle at the top of the Settings page controls whether your survey is live.
-When the survey is active, newly added recipients receive their survey email.
-When it's inactive, the survey is paused and no new emails are sent.
+When the survey is active, depending on survey type, eligible recipients will receive their survey via intercept or newly added recipients receive their survey email.
+When it's inactive, the survey is paused.

 Before activating, make sure you've completed: